 Canaccord Genuity's US segment includes institutional sales and trading, investment banking and research activities.
 This division serves its clients through offices in Boston, New York, San Francisco, Houston, Chicago and Minneapolis.
-As a result of the acquisition of CSHP, the US operations also expanded its global equity sales and trading team, which includes the Electronic Trading Group, the Sales & Trading team, and the International Equity Group.
-The US operations also expanded its Fixed Income group.
+As a result of the acquisition of CSHP, the US operations also expanded its global equity sales and trading team, which includes the Electronic Trading Group, the Sales & Trading team, and the International Equities Group.
+During fiscal 2014, US operations expanded its Fixed Income group.